-be considered important by firms that have switched domicile, such as, the responsiveness with which a state updates its code (that is, the speed with which corporate law innovations are adopted compared to adoption by other states), the quality of its judiciary in corporate law cases and correspondingly, the degree of certainty provided by the legal regime (see Romano, 1985).
+24 Other means of modeling the significance of the model act for domicile choice, which are not employed by Bebchuk and Cohen, would be to adjust for the differences across states in the form of model act adoption, which varies considerably, such as, by which revision of the act has been adopted, whether important sections of a model act revision are adopted (since the act in some instances contains alternative provisions and is often not adopted in corporate law innovations are adopted compared to adoption by other states), the quality of its judiciary in corporate law cases and correspondingly, the degree of certainty provided by the legal regime (see Romano, 1985).
 It is highly probable that the presence (or absence) of those characteristics would similarly affect a state's retention rate (its attractiveness to local firms that might otherwise change domicile).
-California, for instance, has no takeover statutes, but it also has several other undesirable features from corporations' perspectives, such as more unpredictable state courts with little expertise on corporate law (Romano, 1985), and an active plaintiff's bar that has used the state referendum process in an effort to increase the liability of directors and officers.
+California, for instance, has no takeover statutes, but it also has several other undesirable features from corporations' perspective, such as more unpredictable state courts with little expertise on corporate law (Romano, 1985), and an active plaintiff's bar that has used the state referendum process in an effort to increase the liability of directors and officers.

 In addition, firm characteristics not included in the Bebchuk and Cohen model have been found by other researchers to affect domicile choice.
 For example, studies have identified firm characteristics associated with Delaware domiciles (e.g., Romano, 1985, finds that Delaware firms are more likely to undertake acquisitions or be the subject of shareholder litigation, and Baysinger and Butler, 1985, find that block ownership is inversely correlated with a Delaware domicile).
 These firm-level characteristics - ownership and propensity to be acquired or to make an acquisition -- are likely to affect the relevance of takeover protection to the choice of domicile, as well as the domicile choice itself.
-A further consideration is that because most firms are never the target of a takeover bid, the presence of takeover statutes may be beside the point for many firms' domicile decisions, compared to other (omitted) corporate law characteristics.
-This issue could be investigated by distinguishing firms by the probability of receipt of a takeover bid (see, e.g., Palepu 1986 and Daines, 2001).
-In sum, inclusion of omitted state and firm level variables, which other studies have shown to be relevant to firms' domicile choices, might affect the sign and/or significance of the takeover statutes variable in Bebchuk and Cohen's estimations.

-Second, while endogeneity can be raised to question almost any empirical study, it is of particular concern here.
-Bebchuk and Cohen treat the choice of a firm's physical location as exogenous, yet that is surely an endogenous choice for a publicly traded firm as is its statutory domicile.
-Not modeling the endogeneity of location raises concerns regarding the reliability of the estimates, as discussed in section 3.
-This is of especial concern here because the data used in Bebchuk and Cohen's analysis do not identify, when a firm's domicile and location state differ, whether the firm has moved physically, or reincorporated, which may well affect the causality of the inference they draw from their result regarding takeover statutes.
-There are trends in firms' movement of physical location in relation to local economic and business conditions (the movement, for instance, from high tax and labor cost states in the North to the South); these could generate inferential problems from common factors affecting differences in domicile and headquarters from differences in economic conditions that could be spuriously correlated with differences in the number of takeover statutes across states.
-This issue would be further complicated by firms' moving location more than once.24 Domicile choices may well be sticky over multiple physical moves because legal counsel's investment in human capital would be depreciated with frequent change (see Romano, 1985), a factor having nothing to do with the presence of a takeover statute.
-In our view, then, problems of endogeneity and omitted variables make it difficult to draw a strong conclusion regarding the importance of takeover statutes from the analysis in Bebchuk and Cohen's study.
+Second, the choice of a firm's physical location is as likely an endogenous choice for a publicly traded firm as is its statutory domicile.
+There are trends in firms' movement of physical location in relation to local economic and business conditions (the movement, for instance, from high tax and labor cost states in the North to the South); these could generate full), and, most importantly, the speed with which a model act or update has been enacted by the state.

-24 For an example of the inference problem regarding the importance of takeover statutes raised by a firm's multiple changes in headquarters while retaining its original headquarters' state as domicile, see Romano (2002, p.
+inferential problems from common factors affecting differences in domicile and headquarters from differences in economic conditions that could be spuriously correlated with differences in the number of takeover statutes across states.
+This issue would be further complicated by firms' changing location more than once.25 Domicile choices may well be sticky over multiple physical moves because legal counsel's investment in human capital would be depreciated with frequent change (see Romano, 1985), a factor having nothing to do with the presence of a takeover statute.